Double Dynamite: Plot

-Meek California Fidelity Trust teller Johnny Dalton asks his boss J. L. McKissack for a raise so he can marry fellow teller Mildred "Mibs" Goodhue.
+Meek California Fidelity Trust teller Johnny Dalton asks his boss, J. L. McKissack, for a raise so he can marry fellow teller Mildred "Mibs" Goodhue.
 Though Johnny is turned down, Mibs wants to get married anyway.
 Emile J. Keck, a friend and waiter at an Italian restaurant they frequent, also urges Johnny to take a chance, even facetiously suggesting he rob the bank where he works.
-When he insists on waiting, Mibs storms out.
+When Johnny insists on waiting until they can afford to marry, Mibs storms out.

 While returning to work, Johnny intervenes when he spots two men beating up a third in an alley.
 The victim, "Hot Horse" Harris, turns out to be a bookie.
-To show his gratitude, Harris gives a stunned Johnny $1000, but Johnny refuses to accept it.
+To show his gratitude, Harris gives a stunned Johnny $1,000, but Johnny refuses to accept it.
 To make it easier, Harris changes it to a "loan", then promptly bets the entire amount on a sure thing in a fixed race, making sure to place the bet at the bookie joint run by his competitor (the one who had him beaten up).
-From the winnings, Harris takes back the loan, and Johnny is left with $5000.
+From the winnings, Harris takes back the loan, and Johnny is left with $5,000.
 Harris then makes two more bets for Johnny, both winners.
 Johnny now has won $60,000.
-Harris has only $40,000 on hand, so he tells Johnny he will send him the rest later.
+Harris has only $40,000 on hand, so he tells Johnny to collect the rest the next day.
 Johnny rushes off to share the good news with Emile, but Emile believes he took his advice about bank robbery.